aeyang/restli-on-jetty/README.md

 Rest.li on Jetty
 ==============================

-## This is an example project I copied for my own uses from the Rest.li open source project.
+## This is an example project I copied for my own uses from the linkedin/rest.li open source project.

 Notes:
 1. Use Java 8.
 Otherwise `gradle publishRestliIdl` will fail